woof-software/compound-multiplier/documentation/plugins/Swap.md

 #### Events

-- **`SwapExecuted`**: Emitted when a swap is successfully completed, providing transparency about the swap execution
+- **`Swap`**: Emitted when a swap is successfully completed, providing transparency about the swap execution

 ## Validation Logic